 Superiority Complex

 People who have these disorders often have a distorted view of themselves and have unrealistic expectations from others.
-Such individuals feel superior to others, and this allows them to dismiss other people’s feelings and thoughts.
+Such individuals feel superior to others, allowing them to dismiss other people’s feelings and thoughts.

 Their main priority is to protect a fragile ego, which is what they rely on to feel superior.